vanus-labs/docs/user-manual/connectors/sink/mysql.md

 ```

-Here is an example of a Secret file for the MySQL Sink.
+Here is an example of a secret file for the MySQL Sink.
 ```json
 {
   "host": "TVlfU0VDUkVUTVlfU0VDUkVU",